Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Introduction

-In this work, we investigate the potential to probe PBHs with the radio telescopes LOFAR (LOw Frequency ARray) and FAST (Five-hundred-meter Aperture Spherical radio Telescope), which are undergoing upgrades, and BINGO (Baryon Acoustic Oscillations from Integrated Neutron Gas Observations), which is under construction in Brazil.
+In this work, we apply the general formalism of previous works to provide a quantitative, focused study of the potential to probe PBHs with the following upcoming radiotelescopes: LOFAR (LOw Frequency ARray) and FAST (Five-hundred-meter Aperture Spherical radio Telescope), which are undergoing upgrades, and BINGO (Baryon Acoustic Oscillations from Integrated Neutron Gas Observations), which is under construction in Brazil.
 The upgrade to LOFAR, called LOFAR2.0 \cite{lofarwhitepaper,lofar20}, aims to double its observing speed and expand its angular resolution \cite{Lofar_2026}.
 The FAST Core Array upgrade will image FRBs and pulsars with much greater detail, enabling better characterization and revealing their origins and evolution \cite{FAST-Core-Array}.
 These upgrades are expected to be completed by 2026 and 2030, respectively.

 BINGO will be one of the first fixed transit telescopes dedicated to exploring BAO at this frequency band \cite{Abdalla_2022}.
 In addition to the main radio telescope, there will be a series of auxiliary radio telescopes, forming an interferometric array that will not only enhance the quality of BAO data measurements but also enable BINGO to become an excellent machine for measuring transient radio phenomena such as pulsars and FRBs \cite{dosSantos:2023ipw}.
 BINGO is in its final stages of construction, and it is expected to start operating in the coming years.
 BINGO is also planning a joint operation together with FAST, Tianlai, ASTRON, and Nan\c{c}ay Observatory, in a phase called BINGO/ABDUS (Advanced Bingo Dark Universe Studies) \cite{bingoabdus-2023}.
 The BINGO/ABDUS collaboration intends to increase the redshift range of BINGO, observing radio signals from $z\sim 2.1$, and covering a larger fraction of the sky in a resolution between $27^\prime - 40^\prime$ \cite{bingoabdus-2023}.
 Thus, LOFAR, FAST, and BINGO will increase the number of FRB detections in the coming years and support the characterization of FRBs detected by other surveys, such as CHIME.